shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-09-hunting-webshells.md

 > A FIM solution could prevent or at a minimum detect malicious files loaded into directories within a web server file structure.
 This may not always work for every directory if the contents is dynamic or files are uploaded by third parties.

-> What I do know from experience is that without a person(s) being assigned responsibility for writing detections for an EDR tool, out of the box may not provide detections for incidents like these.
+> What I do know from experience is that without a person(s) being assigned responsibility for writing detections for an EDR tool, out of the box EDR may not provide detections for incidents like these.

 ## References
 * [Australian Cyber Security Centre - Web Shell Threat Awareness](https://www.cyber.gov.au/about-us/advisories/web-shells-threat-awareness-and-guidance)